 Please note that all faculty are required to list the students' “last date of participation” for all "E's” in their grade records.
 The College is required by law to certify student participation so that GRCC students may qualify for federal financial aid and/or veteran benefits.
 There are financial consequences to the College for not maintaining and producing such records.
 Therefore, it is important that you have a method to track student participation.

-*Please see catalog for complete grading policy.
+*Please see College Catalog for complete grading policy.

 Did I review the Code of Conduct?